njwilson23/narwhal/README.md

 analysis packages, and are furthermore ready for web-based visualization.

-Parsers are also included for WOCE CTD casts in NetCDF format and Arctic Switchyard CTD casts in table format.
+Parsers are also included for WOCE CTD casts in NetCDF format and Arctic Switchyard CTD casts in ASCII table format.

 The `narwhal.plotting` submodule contains convenience methods for creating T-S diagrams, cast plots, and section plots.
 Here's some data from the [WOCE P17N